bszakal/SecondHandUikit/README.md

 - SecondHand is developed using SWIFT UI for the Views, UIkit for navigation, and firebase for the backend.
 15+ screens
 - Followed clean architecture principles, with separation of concerns, dependency injections via Protocols and MVVM + Repo + Coordinator pattern
 - Extensive use of asynchronus functions with async/await, combine and callbacks.
-- This project is based on the orginial project SecondHand, is aims to show how you harness the power of SwiftUI while keeping the project in UIkit and benefit from the ability to separate Views from the routing flow to adhere to SOLID principles
+- This project is based on the orginal project SecondHand, and aims to show how you can harness the power of SwiftUI while keeping the project in UIkit and benefit from the ability to separate Views from the routing flow to better adhere to SOLID principles

 ## Technologies Used